RDYG18/Rene-wind-preventive-maintenance/README.md

 ## Exploratory Data Analysis (EDA)

 <div align="justify">
-The dataset contains 25,000 sensor-based operational records from wind turbines, used to build a predictive model for generator failure.
-It includes 39 anonymized predictors and 1 target variable indicating failure events (1) or normal operation (0).
+The dataset contains 25,000 sensor based operational records from wind turbines, used to build a predictive model for generator failure.
+It includes 39 anonymized predictor variables and one target variable indicating failure events (1) or normal operation (0).
 The data was split into 20,000 training and 5,000 testing rows.
 Due to confidentiality, variables were ciphered, though it is inferred that they represent readings from sensors such as temperature, vibration, and wind speed across key components (e.g., gearbox, blades, tower).
-Some missing values were present in both the training and test sets, but no duplicate entries were found.
+The data types are mostly floats, except for the target variable, which is an integer.
+Some missing values were present in both the training and test sets and will be addressed in the preprocessing stage discussed later.
+No duplicate entries were found.
 </div>

 EDA revealed frequent outliers across sensor readings likely reflecting early signs of mechanical anomalies rather than noise.
 Most variables show skewed but reasonably symmetric distributions, making the dataset suitable for predictive modeling.